Vookay/AlchemicMedic/README.md

 # AlchemicMedic
-Group D task for Ventspils IT challenge 2019
+Group D task for Ventspils IT challenge 2019 by "Big Brain Time"